On the derived category of 1-motives: The -adic realisation in positive characteristic

+The construction of \eqref{eqay1} relies on a generalisation of the Suslin-Voevodsky rigidity theorem of \cite{suvo}; using this, one sees that given a smooth $S$-scheme $f:X\to S$, one has a canonical isomorphism

+where $M_S(X)$ is the motive of $X$, defined as the image in $\DM(S)$ of $L(X)$.
+Another way to get this is to use \cite[Prop.
+5.9]{real.etale}, which relates $R^\ell$ with Ivorra's (contravariant) realisation functor \cite{ivorra}.

 Recall the category $\DM_\gm^\eff(S)$, constructed over a base exactly as over a field except that the Mayer-Vietoris relations for the Zariski topology are replaced by Nisnevich excision relations \cite[Def.
 1.14]{ivorra}.
-In his thesis, Ivorra also constructed a functor $\DM_\gm^\eff(S)\to \DM^\eff_\Nis(S)$ extending Voevodsky's functor for base fields (see \cite{ivorra2}).
-Using it and the change-of-topology functor $\DM^\eff_\Nis(S)\to \DM^\eff_\et(S)$, we can restrict $R^{\ell}$ and $R_\ell$ to $\DM_\gm^\eff(S)$.
+In \cite{ivorra2}, Ivorra also constructs a functor $\DM_\gm^\eff(S)\to \DM^\eff_\Nis(S)$ extending Voevodsky's functor for base fields.
+Using it, we can restrict $R^{\ell}$ to $\DM_\gm^\eff(S)$.